About Organizational Mentors

 • A maximum of 1 grant application for each grant application deadline in either the Youth Innovations or Family Innovations grant streams.

-• A maximum of 1 active grants through the Youth Opportunities Fund (including Youth Innovations and Family Innovations grants).
+• A maximum of 1 active grant through the Youth Opportunities Fund (including Youth Innovations and Family Innovations grants).

 Organizational Mentors in this category need to: